lucy-sha512/archethic-docs/docs/learn/sharding/beacon-chain.md

 That slot contains the following information:
 - Transaction summaries: timestamping of the validated transactions
-  - address: Transaction's address
+  - Address: Transaction's address
-  - timestamp: Transaction validation time
+  - Timestamp: Transaction validation time
-  - movements addresses: List of outputs addresses of the transaction
+  - Movements addresses: List of outputs addresses of the transaction
 - End of node synchronization: timestamping when a node finished its synchronization
-  - node public key: Node's first public key
+  - Node public key: Node's first public key
-  - timestamp: Time when the node synchronization ended
+  - Timestamp: Time when the node synchronization ended
 - P2P view:
-     - availabilities: the binary form of the availability of the sampled nodes for the given subset
+  - Availabilities: the binary form of the availability of the sampled nodes for the given subset
-     - network statistics: latency and bandwidth of the sampled nodes for the given subset
+  - Network statistics: latency and bandwidth of the sampled nodes for the given subset